 - a muscle biopsy (where a small tissue sample is removed for testing)

-Visit your GP if you or your child has any symptoms of MD.
-If necessary, your GP may refer you to a hospital for further tests.
+See a GP if you or your child has any symptoms of MD.
+If necessary, they may refer you to a hospital for further tests.

 Treating muscular dystrophy